optimizely/wordpress-optimizely-x/README.txt

 == Description ==

-This plugin helps you configure your WordPress website to use Optimizely X. If you are new to Optimizely or have started using Optimizely Classic (not X), than please use the [Optimizely Classic plugin](https://wordpress.org/plugins/optimizely/).
+This plugin helps you configure your WordPress website to use Optimizely X. If you are new to Optimizely or have started using Optimizely Classic (not X), then please use the [Optimizely Classic plugin](https://wordpress.org/plugins/optimizely/).

 Optimizely is a dramatically easier way for you to improve your website through A/B testing.
 Create an experiment in minutes with our easy-to-use visual interface with absolutely no coding or engineering required.
 Convert your website visitors into customers and earn more revenue today!